Oil Price Forecast 2018 - 2050

 How Oil Prices Could Rise Above $200 a Barrel

-In March 2018, global oil prices averaged $66/b.
-That's after briefly hitting $70/b in January.
-Prices spiked when traders responded to the November 30, 2017, OPEC meeting.
+In April 2018, global oil prices averaged $72/b.
+It's $6 a barrel higher than in March.
+Traders were responding to the November 30, 2017, OPEC meeting.
 The oil cartel's members agreed to keep production cuts through 2018.

 Oil prices were almost triple the 13-year low of $26.55/b on January 20, 2016.
 Six months before that, prices had been $60/b.
 A year earlier in June 2014, they had been $100.26/b.
 With several fluctuating factors influencing today's oil price, it changes daily.

-The EIA forecast that WTI oil will average $59/b in 2018.
+The EIA forecast that WTI oil will average $71/b in 2018 and $66/b in 2019.
 Commodities traders also predict the price of oil in their futures contracts.
-They predict the WTI price could be anywhere from $52/b to $78/b by July 2018.
+They predict the WTI price could be anywhere from $54/b to $84/b by August 2018.

 Four Reasons for Volatile Oil Prices